MedicodiBiscotti/biscottiCFG/README.md

 This is to alert you to the exact moment that the spread of the Revolver has been reset.
 For the Ambassador this is 0.95 sec.
 For every other Revolver it's 1.25 sec.
 Keep in mind that it's solely based on you pressing `mouse1` (left-click) to shoot, so if you spam-click, it will spam-ding!
 It's also only useful if you only want to shoot 100% accurate shots which is a huge handicap to your damage output.
 For this reason I've disabled this script by default.

-To change between using the Ambassador timing or the Revolver timing, navigate to the `SELECTIONS` scetion at the bottom of the Spy config and change the line `alias sht_ding_pres sht_ding_amby` to `alias sht_ding_pres sht_ding_revo` (or the other way around if you have the other one active).
+To change between using the Ambassador timing or the Revolver timing, navigate to the `SELECTIONS` section at the bottom of the Spy config and change the line `alias sht_ding_pres sht_ding_amby` to `alias sht_ding_pres sht_ding_revo` (or the other way around if you have the other one active).
 This changes the timing when the script is active (`sht_ding_1`).
 The Ambassador timing is the default value.

 To toggle the script, and turn it on/off use the commands `sht_ding_t`, `sht_ding_1`, and `sht_ding_0`.